top of page

 The questions that reveal whether a retained search firm knows your market are not about the firm's size, its reputation, or the names on its client list.
 They are about specificity.

 Ask who specifically will run your search.
 At large retained search firms, the partner who sells the engagement often hands it off to a junior associate who does the actual search work.
 You are paying for the partner's network and judgment.
 If neither is going to be applied to your search on a daily basis, you are not getting what you are paying for.
+Ask for the name of the person who will make the calls, and ask how many other searches that person is carrying at the same time.
+A senior recruiter running ten searches at once is not giving any one of them the attention a confidential C-suite search demands.

 What Should a Retained Executive Search Contract Actually Include?

-A retained search contract should include a clear scope of work, a defined fee structure, a timeline with specific milestones, and a replacement guarantee -- and if any of these four elements are missing or vague, that is the conversation to have before you sign, not after.
+A retained search contract should include a clear scope of work, a defined fee structure, a timeline with specific milestones, and a replacement guarantee, and if any of these four elements are missing or vague, that is the conversation to have before you sign, not after.

 What Is the One Question Most CEOs Forget to Ask a Retained Search Firm?